• Skip to primary navigation

 • Sprinkle some of the cheese.

-• Sprinkle a little black pepper on top.
+• Sprinkle with salt and black pepper on top.

 • Repeat layering potatoes and cheese until you fill the dish.